Xennis/beam-wikipedia-commons-wikidata/README.md

-# Function – Park data
+# Park data

+Apache Beam pipelines with fetches park data from Wikidata and enriches it with data from Wikipedia and Wikimedia Commons.

 ## Local development